Last Update: 30 December 2023

 There are many independent (online) banks that enjoy high customer satisfaction and offer some of the best current accounts on the market.
 Especially for international residents they may be the first choice.
 This category includes VR Perfekt, 1822direkt, Volkswagen Bank, Vivid Money, Kontist, FYRST, Finom and much more.

-6. What are the best German banks for foreigners and expats?
+7. What are the Best German banks for Foreigners and Expats?

 Navigating banking as a foreigner in Germany is easier with institutions catering to international residents.
 Depending on your knowledge of German, you may want to opt for banks offering services in English.
 Foreigner-friendly banks also facilitate straightforward account opening processes, minimizing documentation challenges such as a proof of residence in Germany.
 Some banks even often refuse passports from certain countries.
 Furthermore, you may want to choose a bank that understands your unique requirements such as international transaction solutions.
 Whether you’re a student, expat, or visitor, your needs may vary.